alievk/avatarify-python/README.md

 **Disclaimer**: This project is unrelated to Samsung AI Center.

 ## News
+- **09  May  2020.** Test run on Jetson TX2 for JetPack 4.4 and minimize requirements list.
 - **07  May  2020.** Beta version run on Jetson TX2.
 - **29 April 2020.** Start porting.